Keith Rivers: Cincinnati Bengals

-Rivers was drafted by the Cincinnati Bengals in the first round of the 2008 NFL Draft with the 9th overall pick.
+Rivers was selected by the Cincinnati Bengals in the first round of the 2008 NFL draft with the ninth overall pick.
 Rivers signed a contract with the Bengals on August 5, ending the 10-day holdout.

 Keith Rivers began his rookie season with 10 tackles against the Baltimore Ravens.
 In the following game against the Tennessee Titans, Rivers totaled 8 tackles.
 Against the New York Giants, Rivers recorded two tackles, while against the Cleveland Browns Rivers defensive production totaled 8 tackles.
 Rivers' rookie season was abruptly ended due to a shattered jaw suffered during a block by Pittsburgh Steelers wide receiver Hines Ward in Week 7, when Ward's helmet struck Rivers' chin.
 That action and the season-ending injury that resulted led to the NFL instituting the "Hines Ward Rule" after the season, whereby it would henceforth be illegal for blockers to land a blindside block using their helmet, forearm or shoulder, to strike at the head or neck area of a defender.

 Despite missing the final nine games, Rivers finished his rookie season with 37 tackles, one interception, and a forced fumble.
 Rivers received the only vote for 2008 Defensive Rookie of the Year that didn't go to winner Jerod Mayo.

 New York Giants

-On April 11, 2012, Rivers was traded to the New York Giants for a 5th round draft pick in the 2012 NFL Draft.
+On April 11, 2012, Rivers was traded to the New York Giants for a 5th round draft pick in the 2012 NFL draft.